Babyoilrig/Weather-App/README.md

 This is an app which shows you various statistics regarding the weather for your location.

-I created this app when I was learning to use React in order to learn how to create a more complex application.
+I created this app (when I was learning to use React) by following a tutorial, in order to learn how to create a more complex application.

 **Author**